 In future releases, we plan to enhance the tool by working on program path analysis (more powerful loop bound inferencing) as well as micro-architectural modeling (modeling of new features like data caches).
 Acknowledgments We would like to thank Vivy Suhendra for her help during the WCET Tool Challenge 2006.
-This work was partially supported by University Research Council (URC) project R252-000-171-112 from National University of Singapore (NUS).
+This work was partially supported by a University Research Council (URC) grant from the National University of Singapore (NUS).